robinrendle/aeve/content/draft.md

 “You know what it reminds me of?”
 Aeve raised her voice over the movements of the lab’s skeleton which was slowly packing itself up into a fine sheet and could be heard rolling itself towards the main lab.
 “When I was in high school we played these real time strategy games where you could build factories, or you could harvest fields of wheat and barley with a single gesture.
 Click, and boom!
 A thousand soldiers, a dozen tanks, or a fleet of starship destroyers were then yours to command.”

-“Ha.
-Do ya know what this reminds *me* of?”
+“Do ya know what this reminds *me* of?”
 Cathy replied.
 “I backpacked around Berlin last year, and in Kreuzberg there were graffiti artists who were climbing on the sides of buildings and painting murals that were five or maybe even six stories tall — so I think it sort of looks like we just tagged the desert.”

 *No kidding*, Aeve thought, now looking on the field as if it had been spray-painted by an anti-horticultural thug.
 “We’re planting seventeen of these tonight,” she whispered under her breath in disbelief.

-“Yeah, so this is some kind of world record, I guess – the largest display of Saharan graffiti ever,” Cathy replied.
+“Yeah, so this is some kind of world record, I guess – the largest display of Saharan graffiti ever,” Cathy acknowledged.

 “Saharan Graffiti is my favourite Aerosmith album by the way,” Aeve smirked and poked Cathy with her elbow, nodding in the direction of a similar contraption about half a kilometre to the east which was in the process of revealing another synthetic field.
 Cheers and applause erupted from the radio, which cut off the brief moment of silence, however Aeve was fixed to the spot; she couldn’t head back to the lab and celebrate with Cathy and the rest of the team.